Get to Know Us

-However you're feeling, relax – you are in good hands.
-More than 50% of our employees return year after year, and it's our return employees who'll teach you the ropes, helping you to feel confident in your new role and ensuring Perisher continues to deliver experiences of a lifetime to our guests.
+However you're feeling - Relax – you are in good hands.
+More than 50% of our employees return year after year, and it's our return employees who'll teach you the ropes helping you to feel confident in your new role and ensuring Perisher continues to deliver an Experience of a Lifetime to our guests.

-We suggest you arrive in Jindabyne two or three days before you start work, so you can familiarise yourself with the area and check into your accommodation to get yourself ready for living and working at Perisher.
+We suggest you arrive in Jindabyne a few days before your first day or work so you can familiarise yourself with the area and check into your accommodation.
 Below are some of the key things to organise in the run-up to your arrival and during the first couple of days.
-We know you won't regret joining the Perisher family, and we're looking forward to welcoming you to the team!
+We are positive you will have a great season as part of the Perisher family, and we're looking forward to welcoming you to the team!

-While your body will acclimatise to the temperatures over the season, you're likely to feel the cold, especially during the first few weeks.
+While your body will acclimatise to the temperatures over the season, you're likely to feel the cold especially during the first few weeks.
 While one bulky item of clothing can be helpful at times (for walking between venues, for instance), it's not always practical.
-We suggest you bring a number of thin layers, so that as you warm up and cool down, you can add or subtract layers to help you feel comfortable.
+We suggest you bring a number of thin layers, so that as you warm up and cool down.

 - Staff Passes

-All Perisher employees are provided with a staff pass, which must be worn at all times whilst on duty and travelling on Skitube.
-As a Perisher employee your pass provides you with access to all 47 Lifts around the resort, including night skiing, and free ski and snowboarding lessons during the season.
-You also qualify for special discounts at Perisher's food and retail outlets.
+All Perisher employees are provided with a Ski Lift pass for you to access the resort on your days off.
+Your pass must be worn at all times whilst on duty and travelling on Skitube.
+As a Perisher employee you are provided with an all Lifts pass giving you access to all 47 Lifts around the resort, including night skiing, and free ski and snowboarding lessons during the season.
+You must show your pass at food and Retail outlets to receive your 20% discount.

 Staff passes can be collected from a designated ticket booth at Bullocks Flat during business hours, unless otherwise advised by your Manager, and in consultation with the Ticketing Manager.

-To pick up your staff pass, you need to of completed all assigned onboarding activities.
+To pick up your staff pass, you must have completed all assigned on boarding activities.

 - Purchasing Equipment

-There are definitely plenty of options for purchasing equipment once you arrive in Jindabyne.
-Perisher retail outlets offer Perisher staff discounts on a wide range of equipment as do most retail stores in Jindabyne.
-If you are arriving over the June long weekend, be sure to check out the Ski sale held at the Memorial Hall in Jindabyne Town Centre where you can grab yourself a bargain or two in items ranging from boots, boards, skis, outerwear and plenty more.
+There is no shortage of options for purchasing equipment once you arrive in Jindabyne.
+Perisher Retail outlets offer Perisher staff discounts on a wide range of equipment as do most Retail stores in Jindabyne.
+If you are arriving over the June long weekend, be sure to check out the annual Ski sale held at the Memorial Hall in Jindabyne Town Centre where you can grab yourself a bargain or two in items ranging from boots, Snowboards, Skis, outerwear and plenty more.

 - Equipment Check